 You can now return to the “Customize Channel” page and click on the pencil icon in the top left corner “Edit Links” as shown below.

-This will take you to the “About” section of your channel where you can add links to things like your web site, blog or social media accounts.
-You can also choose which are displayed over your channel art.
+This will take you to the “About” section of your channel where you can add links to things like your website, blog or social media accounts.
+You can also choose which are displayed on your channel art.